madetech/blog/published/your_server_is_not_a_pet.md

 5. Ability to reproduce production-like environments: For running things such as performance tests or destructure security testing, spinning up a complete replica of the production environment for a short time, particularly when paired with a pay-per-hour infrastructure provider gives significant flexibility.

-So what, next?
+So, what next?
 --------------

 We see significant interest in tooling such as BOSH and Terraform.
-The likes of Chef, Ansible, Puppet and friends provide excellent tooling for managing your server configuration; though we still often see manual steps involved in provisioning in the underlying infrastructure and configuration of things like network interfaces.
+The likes of Chef, Ansible, Puppet and friends provide excellent tooling for managing your server configuration, though we still often see manual steps involved in provisioning in the underlying infrastructure and configuration of things like network interfaces.

 Tools such as BOSH and Terraform either compliment or replace what is offered by these tools by taking management a step further - by interfacing direct with the underlying infrastructure.
 We're actively investigating Terraform as a means to document and manage our AWS fleet ongoing.